reapit/foundations/README.md

 # web-components

 ## Introduction
 - This project contains embeddable TypeScript widgets to enhance static sites.
-The library will be built into two different types: as npm package to use with npm project,  as a UMD script to embed into other static sites.
+The library will be built into two different types: as npm package to use with npm project,  as UMD scripts to embed into other static sites.

 ## Build and publish NPM package
 This action should be done by CI after a PR merged into master